lucius-barde/bardic-cms/README.md

-# opcms v2.3
+# opcms v3.0

-OppidumCMS, with Docker compatibility.

-OppidumCMS (alias OpCMS) is a small, lightweight, single-table content management system (CMS) optimized for APIs with a frontend layer and an admin dashboard.
-OppidumCMS is based on Slim PHP framework and Twig, and all objects of any type in an OppidumCMS website share the same structure.
-OppidumCMS uses Markdown for rich-text content, and JSON for custom parameters and modules.
+OppidumCMS 3 - Special API Version

+The 3rd version of OppidumCMS is mainly focused on API functionalities, and can serve as a backend for both website and webapp frontend.

-OpCMS is developed by the one-man team Carte Blanche Web Development (cbwebdev) and is in final development.
+OppidumCMS is developed by the one-man-team Lucius Arkay.

+### /!\ WORK IN PROGRESS !
+THE FOLLOWING DOCUMENTATION IS THE ONE OF OPPIDUMCMS V2 !
+OPCMS V3 IS A SIMPLIFIED VERSION OF IT, AND THE DOCUMENTATION HAS YET TO BE UPDATED.

 **OppidumCMS features:**
 - Ultra-lightweight (including few dependencies)